d4hines/marigold-tezos/docs/alpha/michelson.rst

 Smart contracts can also emit "internal operations".
-Smart contracts called by internal transactions can in turn also emit internal operation.
-An internal operation can be categorized into two types, the Depth First Search (DFS for short) and the Breadth First Search (BFS for short).
-When the difference of types of operations is applied, the evaluation flow will be changed accordingly.
-Therefore, there is a structure, stack of queues of operations, to manage the execution flow of operation.
+Smart contracts called by internal transactions can in turn also emit internal operations.
+The order in which internal operations are applied depends on a parameter called the operation execution order.
+This parameter has two possible values named by analogy with the algorithms to search values in tree data structures: ``BFS`` (named after the breadth-first search algorithm) and ``DFS`` (named after the depth-first search algorithm).
+The ``BFS`` order corresponds to putting operations in queue whereas the ``DFS`` corresponds to putting them in a stack.
+In order to support both execution orders, operations are placed in a stack of queues.
 All emitted operations will be enqueued into a queue which is the top element of stack.
 If executed operation is in DFS, this operation will be enqueued into a new queue and the new queue will be pushed into the stack.
 Notice that permission of running DFS is required.
 Please see ``ALLOW_DFS``.